starryalley/CSC_BLE_Bridge/README.md

 # What

-This is an Ant+ to BLE (Bluetooth Low Energy) Bridging app for ANT+ Cycling Speed and Cadence (CSC) sensors and ANT+ heart rate sensors.
+This is an Ant+ to BLE (Bluetooth Low Energy) Bridging app for ANT+ Cycling Speed and Cadence (CSC) sensors, ANT+ heart rate sensors, and ANT+ Stride based speed and distance sensors.
-The app will act as a Cycling speed/cadence and/or HR BLE sensor so other BLE device (phone, PC, Mac, tablet) can reads data from ANT+ sensors.
+The app will act as a Cycling speed/cadence and/or HR BLE sensor and/or BLE Running speed/cadence so other BLE device (phone, PC, Mac, tablet) can reads data from ANT+ sensors.

 ![Screenshot](screenshots/screenshot_2.jpg)